boiBASH/sentiment-analysis-app/README.md

-# 📝 Sentiment Analysis using Machine Learning & Transformers
+# 📝 Sentiment Analysis using Traditional Machine Learning Model & Transformers

 This project performs **sentiment analysis** on customer feedback using **Machine Learning (ML) models** and a **Transformer-based model (DistilBERT)**.
 The trained models are deployed using **Streamlit** for easy user interaction.